YaSuenag/ffmasm/examples/cpumodel/README.md

 $ mvn exec:java
 ```

-Press enter to exit.

 ## 4. [EXTRA] check assembly in GDB

 Run GDB if you want to check assembled code.

-You can see PID and address of `CodeSegment` on the console when you run `mvn exec:exec` in below.
+You can see PID and address of `CodeSegment` on the console when you run `java -jar cpumodel-0.1.3.jar --stop` in below.

 ```
 PID: 928